Overview

 If

-the patient's mouth is dry, and he is on restricted fluids, sugar-free chewing
+the person's mouth is dry, and he is on restricted fluids, sugar-free chewing

 gum may encourage the natural flow of saliva and helps to keep his mouth